What is SEO for Insurance Agencies?

-Now that we have our keywords, we need to organize our site around those terms.
-The first thing we’ll do is identify which pages should focus on which keywords.
+Now that you have your keywords, you need to organize your site around those terms.
+The first thing you’ll do is identify which pages should focus on which keywords.
 If you’re just working on a couple of pages at a time (which is recommended), you can do this in your head or on scratch paper.

 Now, each page will be picked up by the search engine for more than one term, but we still need to identify a primary focus for each page.
 I’m going to use car insurance as a good high volume example for configuring the settings on this hypothetical page.